JaneliaSciComp/G4_Display_Tools/G4_Protocol_Designer/User-Instructions.md

 ![Fly Experiment Settings window](../docs/assets/screenshot-2.png)

-The first field in the settings panel reads “Configuration file location:” If the path to the configuration file is incorrect, please update it by using the associated browse button or by typing the correct path into the field.
+The first field in the settings panel reads *Configuration file location:*{:.gui-txt} If the path to the configuration file is incorrect, please update it by using the associated browse button or by typing the correct path into the field.

 ## Run, Plotting, and Processing

 The next three fields are paths to your default run protocol file, processing file, and plotting file.
-Make sure these paths are correctly set.
-If you would like to use your own default files, enter the paths to those files here instead.
+These files are provided with the Protocol Designer and and are used to run different stages of the experiment.
+While there is usually no need to edit these files, they allow customization beyond the parameters provided by the Protocol Designer to advanced users.

+In either case, if you want to use the default files or use your own, make sure these paths are set correctly.
 The defaults are `G4_Display_Tools\G4_Protocol_Designer\run_protocols` for the run protocol, `G4_Display_Tools\G4_Data_Analysis\data processing` for the processing file, and `G4_Display_Tools\G4_Protocol_Designer\plotting_files` for the plotting file.
 The default plotting file `G4_Plot_Data_flyingdetector_pdf.m` will produce a pdf report.
 If you prefer another type of plotting, have a look at other options in `G4_Display_Tools\G4_Data_Analysis\data plotting`.

 ## Test Protocols